Tharisky/Portfolio/Web App/Labs/Chocolate city.md

 nmap -T4 -sV -A 10.10.12.204
 ![image](https://github.com/user-attachments/assets/d6c9ab51-46d6-495e-981e-8544c5f4d30c)

-This have back the services running on the server,
+This gave  back the services running on the server,

 a.
 Port 21: This allowed anonymous login, and the port was accessed using